MicrosoftDocs/cpp-docs/docs/build-insights/reference/sdk/c-event-data-types/event-data-struct.md

 ## Remarks

 Many fields in `EVENT_DATA` contain tick counts.
-C++ Build Insights uses Window's performance counter as a source of ticks.
+C++ Build Insights uses the Windows performance counter as a source of ticks.
 A tick count must be used with the `TickFrequency` field to convert it into an appropriate time unit such as seconds.
+See the [tick conversion example](#tick-conversion-example), below.

-See the example below for performing this conversion. `EVENT_DATA` doesn't contain a field for the regular tick count of an activity.
-To obtain this value, subtract `StartTimestamp` from `StopTimestamp`. `EVENT_DATA` is a structure that's meant to be used by C API users.
+`EVENT_DATA` doesn't contain a field for the regular tick count of an activity.
+To obtain this value, subtract `StartTimestamp` from `StopTimestamp`.

+`EVENT_DATA` is a structure that's meant to be used by C API users.
 For C++ API users, classes like [Event](../cpp-event-data-types/event.md) do time conversions automatically.

 The value of the `EVENT_DATA` `Data` field depends on the value of its `EventId` field.
 The value of `Data` is described in the table below.
 Some entity identifiers may be missing from the table below.
-In this case, the `Data` field is set to **`nullptr`** or zero.
+In this case, the `Data` field is set to `nullptr` or zero.

 | `EventId` value | Type pointed to by `Data` |
 |--|--|